Ptychography

 Fig. 1

 (a) Ptychography in which a specimen is scanned with a defocused convergent electron probe so that adjacent illumination areas are partially overlapped to each other.
 The illumination area is about a few nm to a few 10 nm in diameter.
-The number of the scan points is normally a few 10 times a few 10 or less.
+The number of the scanning points is normally a few 10 times a few 10 or less.

 (d) Structure image (Phase image) of a mono-layer graphene reconstructed by the focus method (b).